ozmos/100-days-of-code/r1-log.md

 **One week in!!!** Today worked on my drum machine.
 It now has keypress functionality, however it is failing 1 of 7 performance tests.
 I will put it on the forum and see if I get any  useful suggestions.
 I had some trouble separating the `playAudio` from the `handleClick` and `handleKeyPress` methods.
 Mostly because I forgot to use the `this` keyword!!

 I also edited my portfolio page.
 I noticed that the animations are not performing well on the hosted page.
 Is this because of a lack of caching??
 It definitely performs better as a static page.
 Will have to look into this.

+### R1D8
+This morning started a coding puzzle for codewars.
+This one is pretty tricky.
+It asks you to join a string which has been broken up at uneven parts.
+I have the function working for a one line string.
+I now need to make it work for multiple lines.
+I also applied for a couple of developer positions in Perth.